Astronomy

 Prerequisite(s): (ASTR 130 or PHYS 130) and (PHYS 126 or PHYS 151)

-ASTR 390 Topics in Astronomy 3 Credit Hours
+ASTR 390 Topics in Astronomy 1 to 4 Credit Hours

 Prerequisite(s): ASTR 130 or PHYS 130

 An application of important physical principles to stars and star clusters.
 Topics will include gravitational collapse and star formation, radiative transfer and stellar atmospheres, nucleosynthesis and the structure of normal stars, degeneracy and the endpoints of stellar evolution, and general relativistic effects in the vicinity of black holes.
-3 hour lecture.
+Four hours lecture.
+(OC).

 Prerequisite(s): (PHYS 305 or ASTR 301 or ASTR 330) and (MATH 205 or MATH 215)

 A course devoted to our current understanding of the composition, structure, and evolution of the universe based on general relativistic theory and astronomical observations of remote galaxies using both ground-and space-based technologies.
 Topics include observational characteristics, classification, kinematics and evolution of galaxies, quasars and active galactic nuclei, the cosmic microwave background radiation, concepts of general relativity, single-and multi-component models of the universe, dark matter and dark energy, and the orgin of the universe (the big bang, inflation and the creation of the first elements).
-Three hous lecture.
-(AY)
+Four hours lecture.
+(OC).

 Prerequisite(s): (PHYS 305 or ASTR 301 or ASTR 330) and (MATH 114 or MATH 116)